GooeyFlyer/conv_ae/README.md

 #### Option 3: Split data in one file into training and anomaly detection
 - Move 1 _.csv_ file into the data folder.
 - Open _configuration.yml_ and change _train_file_path_ to a .csv file for training.
-- Change _test_data_config_ to a file line number, where you want the model to train on data up to and including the line, and detect anomalies on data after the line.
+- Change _test_data_config_ to a file line number, or percentage, where you want the model to train on data up to and including the line, and detect anomalies on data after the line.

 **Note:** if a split does not fit the input shape of the model, the final datapoint